- First Time Builders

 A used steel building very well might not pass county or state building codes, or hold up to certain loads that every steel building is designed to withstand.
 Even though the building is “new to you,” it’s not new.
 When you try to re-erect this building, the chances of the building pieces lining up are next to none.
 The chances of the sheeting being useable are next to none.
 There is too much risk involved to come away with a product that is most likely compromised, or more importantly, not what you wanted.
 But above all else, if a building is compromised in any way, it’s dangerous.

 Steel buildings, especially ones manufactured by Armstrong Steel, are designed and engineered to your unique specifications.
 They don’t come off an assembly line, and you can’t pick one up at your local hardware store.
 Structural engineers painstakingly spend time making sure you can get the correct permits for each building, and that it stands and accomplishes its function for decades to come.

 Think about it.
 If you decided to buy a used steel building, you’d be sacrificing the dimensions or size of a building that you wanted, just to save money.
 I can confidently say that the cheapest steel buildings are often times a trap.
 Remember, a price of a pound of steel generally costs the same everywhere.
-If you lock in your price, you’re assured that your price will stay the same for a term of 90-days, no matter how much steel you decide to utilize.
 The difference is in quality.
 As we’ve learned over the years, having a quality product that keeps you safe isn’t our most important goal, it’s our only goal.